owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

-As stated in the beginning of this post, classified still segments must have a duration greater than or equal to $S$, where $S$ is the mininum still segment duration used as a parameter for the classifier.
+As stated in the beginning of this post, classified still segments must have a duration greater than or equal to $S$, where $S$ is the minimum still segment duration used as a parameter for the classifier.
 The first property test we'll look at asserts that this invariant holds for all classification output.